July 2009 Ürümqi riots: Internet response

 The response to the riots on the Chinese blogosphere was markedly more varied than the official response.
 Despite blocks and censorship, Internet watchers monitored continued attempts by netizens to publish their own thoughts on the causes of the incident or vent their anger about the violence.
 While some bloggers were supportive of the government, others were more reflective of the event's cause.
 On numerous forums and news sites, government workers quickly removed comments about the riots.
-Common themes were calls for punishment for those responsible; some posts evoked the name of Wang Zhen, the general who is respected by Hans and other minorities, and feared by many Uyghurs for repression after the communist takeover of Xinjiang in 1949.
+Common themes were calls for punishment for those responsible; some posts evoked the name of Wang Zhen, a 20th century general who is respected by the Han but feared by many Uyghurs for his repression in Xinjiang after the communist takeover of the region in 1949.